Masteroshi430/Resu/README.md

             plugin.LoreChestsDisplay = true;
             plugin.NormalChestsDisplay = true;
             plugin.ResplendentChestsDisplay = true;
-            plugin.Equipped = true; // set to false to turn off "same item as equipped" drop sound drop & rendering on minimap & inventory.
+	    plugin.GroupGems = true; // set to false to group gems by type, set to true to group all gems plugin.Equipped = true; // set to false to turn off "same item as equipped" drop sound drop & rendering on minimap & inventory.
             });
 // End of CraftersDelightPlugin Customization